We tried the viral Peter Thomas Roth eye cream to see if it lives up to the hype | CNN Underscored

-Under-eye bags, crows feet and dark circles are skin conditions we look to treat at any chance we get — even if they’re really just natural signs of aging.
-While we’ve seen our share of viral TikTok beauty products come and go, none of them have caught our attention as quite as quickly as the Peter Thomas Roth Firmx Eye Temporary Eye Tightener.
+Under-eye bags, crow’s-feet and dark circles are skin conditions we look to treat at any chance we get — even if they’re really just natural signs of aging.
+While we’ve seen our share of viral TikTok beauty products come and go, none of them have caught our attention quite as quickly as the Peter Thomas Roth Firmx Eye Temporary Eye Tightener.

 We watched in awe as TikTok user @trinidad1967, age 54, applied this sort of miracle formula to her under-eye bags that visibly tightened her skin in minutes.
-In the video, which has garnered 28.5 million views to date, she tells viewers “it works amazing” before tapping the product into her skin.
+In the video, which has garnered 28.5 million views to date, she tells viewers that “it works amazing” before tapping the product into her skin.

 But despite its apparent popularity, we knew we needed to test it immediately to decide if it’s truly worth the hype.